+1. To receive and adopt the Audited Financial Statements for the financial year ended 31 December 2023, together with the Directors' Statement and the Auditors' Report thereon.

+2. To declare a final tax-exempt one-tier ordinary dividend of S\$0.01 per share for the financial year ended 31 December 2023.

+3. (a) To re-elect Mr Kin Chan, who is retiring by rotation pursuant to Article 107 of the Company's Constitution and who, being eligible, offer himself for re-election.

+(b) To record the retirement of Mr Liong Tong Kap and Mr Vince Feng, the Directors retiring pursuant to Article 107 of the Company's Constitution and are not seeking re-election.

+4. To approve the sum of S\$364,000 as Directors' fees for the financial year ended 31 December 2023.

+5. To re-appoint Messrs KPMG LLP as Auditors of the Company and to authorise the Directors to fix their remuneration.

+SPECIAL BUSINESS

-1. To receive and adopt the Directors' Statement and the Audited Accounts for the financial year ended 31 December 2021, together with the Auditors' Report thereon.
-(Resolution 1) 2.
-To declare a final tax-exempt one-tier ordinary dividend of S\$0.01 per share for the financial year ended 31 December 2021.
-(Resolution 2) 3.
-To re-elect Mr Kin Chan, who is retiring by rotation pursuant to Article 107 of the Company's Constitution and who, being eligible, offer himself for re-election.
-[See Explanatory Notes] (Resolution 3) 4.
-To re-elect Mr Alex Shiu Leung Au, who is retiring by rotation pursuant to Article 107 of the Company's Constitution and who, being eligible, offer himself for re-election.
-[See Explanatory Notes] (Resolution 4) 5.
-To re-elect Mr Sin Boon Ann, who is retiring by rotation pursuant to Article 107 of the Company's Constitution and who, being eligible, offer himself for re-election.
-[See Explanatory Notes] (Resolution 5) 6.
-To approve the sum of S\$378,116 as Directors' fees for the financial year ended 31 December 2021.
-(Resolution 6) 7.
-To re-appoint Messrs KPMG LLP as Auditors of the Company and to authorise the Directors to fix their remuneration.
-(Resolution 7) SPEC CIAL BUSINESS onsider and if thought fit, to pass, with or without any modifications, the following ations as Ordinary Resolutions: 8.
-Authority to allot and issue Shares under the TIH Limited Scrip Dividend Scheme (Resolution 8) "That, pursuant to Section 161 of the Companies Act 1967 (" Companies Act "), authority be and is hereby given to the Directors of the Company (" Directors ") to allot and issue from time to time such number of shares in the capital of the Company (" Shares ") as may be required to be allotted and issued pursuant to the TIH Limited Scrip Dividend Scheme."
+To consider and if thought fit, to pass, with or without any modifications, the following resolutions as Ordinary Resolutions:

+6. Authority to allot and issue Shares under the TIH Limited Scrip Dividend Scheme

+"That, pursuant to Section 161 of the Companies Act 1967 ("Companies Act"), authority be and is hereby given to the Directors of the Company ("Directors") to allot and issue from time to time such number of shares in the capital of the Company ("Shares") as may be required to be allotted and issued pursuant to the TIH Limited Scrip Dividend Scheme."

-[See Explanatory Notes]
+A 41 '4 4 11 4 1' C1

-9. Authority to allot and issue Shares
+7. Authority to allot and issue Shares